Use of mathematical modelling to assess the impact of vaccines on antibiotic resistance.

 Comparison of the susceptibility of Plasmodium knowlesi and Plasmodium falciparum to antimalarial agents.

-by DA van Schalkwyk on 3 October, 2017 at 1:01
+by DA van Schalkwyk on 14 December, 2017 at 2:02

 The simian malaria parasite Plasmodium knowlesi is now a well-recognized pathogen of humans in South-East Asia.
 Clinical infections appear adequately treated with existing drug regimens, but the evidence base for this practice remains weak.
 The availability of P. knowlesi cultures adapted to continuous propagation in human erythrocytes enables

 Supporting surveillance capacity for antimicrobial resistance: Laboratory capacity strengthening for drug resistant infections in low and middle income countries.

 by AC Seale on 14 December, 2017 at 2:02

 Development of antimicrobial resistance (AMR) threatens our ability to treat common and life threatening infections.
 Identifying the emergence of AMR requires strengthening of surveillance for AMR, particularly in low and middle-income countries (LMICs) where the burden of infection is highest and health systems are least able to respond.
 This

 Intrapartum Antibiotic Chemoprophylaxis Policies for the Prevention of Group B Streptococcal Disease Worldwide: Systematic Review.

 by K Le Doare on 14 December, 2017 at 2:02